Louisville Ballet History

-The Academy of the Louisville Ballet, now the Louisville Ballet School, opened the same year (1975), with Alun Jones as associate director.
+The Academy of the Louisville Ballet, now the Louisville Ballet School, opened the same year (1975), with Alun Jones as Associate Director.
 In 1978 Jones became Louisville Ballet’s Artistic Director, a position he held until his retirement in 2002.
-In addition to his duties as Artistic Director, Mr. Jones choreographed numerous works for the Company and did a great deal of costume and scenic design during his tenure with the Louisville Ballet.
-In addition, the Louisville Ballet saw the great distinction of being the only regional company with which Mikhail Baryshnikov has performed in repertoire productions.
+In addition to his duties as Artistic Director, Mr. Jones choreographed numerous works for the Company and did a great deal of costume and scenic design during his tenure.
+The Louisville Ballet holds the great distinction of being the only regional company with which Mikhail Baryshnikov has performed in repertoire productions.
 He danced with the Company during the 1978-79 and 1979-80 seasons, after which the Louisville Ballet supported his performances in Dallas and Houston.

-In fall 2004 the Louisville Ballet named Adam Hougland the Company’s principal choreographer.
+In fall 2004 the Louisville Ballet named Adam Hougland the Company’s Principal Choreographer.
 As such, he has created numerous world premieres for the Company including the full-length Rite of Spring (April 2009) featuring Louisville-native and New York City Ballet principal dancer Wendy Whelan.
 This piece and several others commissioned for the Louisville Ballet have gone on to further productions in Cincinnati, Oklahoma, San Francisco among others.
-He most recently created Unyielding Radiance for the Ballet’s 60th Anniversary Celebration in the 2011-2012 season and Ten Beautiful Objects in 2012-2013 season.

 The Louisville Ballet is located on East Main Street in downtown Louisville.
 This $2.2-million facility, built in 1995, consists of a modern, warehouse-inspired building that houses two large rehearsal studios, the Company’s costume shop and wardrobe storage, and administrative offices.
 The Louisville Ballet Center received the Honor Award for Excellence in Architectural Design by the Kentucky chapter of the American Institute of Architects and was featured in the May 1997 edition of Architecture magazine.